-The consolidated financial statements have been prepared on a going concern basis and in accordance with International Financial Reporting Standards (IFRSs) issued by the International Accounting Standards Board (IASB) and applicable requirements of the UAE Federal Law No. (2) of 2015.
-Federal Decree-Law No. 26 of 2020 which amends certain provisions of Federal Law No. 2 of 2015 on Commercial Companies was issued on 27 September 2020 and the amendments came into effect on 2 January 2021.
-The Bank is in the process of reviewing the new provisions and will apply the requirements thereof no later than one year from the date on which the amendments came into effect.
-IFRSs comprise accounting standards issued by the IASB as well as Interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC).
+The consolidated financial statements have been prepared on a going concern basis and in accordance with International Financial Reporting Standards (IFRSs) issued by the International Accounting Standards Board (IASB).
+IFRSs comprise accounting standards issued by the IASB as well as Interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC) and applicable requirements of the laws.

-As of 31 December 2020, the Bank's current liabilities exceed its current assets by AED 6,779,941 thousand (2019: AED 9,080,283 thousand), and as of that date it had accumulated losses amounting to AED 3,132,465 (2019: AED 3,119,317 thousand) which exceeded 50% of its share capital.
+As of 31 December 2021, the Bank's current liabilities exceed its current assets by AED 6,789,771 thousand (2020: AED 6,779,941 thousand), and as of that date it had accumulated losses amounting to AED 3,064,661 thousand (2020: AED 3,132,465 thousand) which exceeded 50% of its share capital.
 The consolidated financial statements have been prepared on a going concern basis as the Shareholder of the Group has agreed to provide the Bank with sufficient financial support to enable it to meet its financial liabilities and commitments for the foreseeable future.
 The Shareholder of the Group has met and resolved not to dissolve the Group in accordance with the requirements of Federal Law No. 2/2015.